 From New Orleans, cross the Causeway and this road will become Hwy.
 190. Travel 190 through Mandeville and Covington.
 From there, you can follow the directions above.
 Another option is to cross the twin spans on Interstate 10 from New Orleans east.
 Pass the I-12 interchange going north and take the Pearl River Exit.
 Take a left through Pearl River, crossing Hwy.
 11. You will be on Hwy.
 21. Stay on 21 to Bush and take a right.
 Follow directions above from Bush.

-Individuals approved to visit offenders at Rayburn Correctional Center should carefully read the below listed rules and regulations that govern visiting.
+Individuals approved to visit people imprisoned at Rayburn Correctional Center should carefully read the listed rules and regulations that govern visiting below.
 Visitors are expected to comply with these requirements.

-Approved visitors (15 years of age and older) must present picture identification to visit an offender.
+Approved visitors (15 years of age and older) must present picture identification to visit a person in prison.
 No identification is required for children under 15 years of age.

 Facilities are not available for visitors who do not meet this dress code to change their clothing.
 Visitors who choose to change their clothing in order to be able to visit will be required to leave institutional grounds.
 They may then return when they have changed their clothing.